TUDelft-books/CSBB-textbook/book/Quarter1/Week1_4.md

 -   How to adapt to the context of the interview

-Relevant learning goals
+### Relevant learning goals

 Students are able to:

--   prepare an interview (e.g., keep track of time, prioritize questions, stay in control without being inflexible)
+-   Prepare an interview (e.g., keep track of time, prioritize questions, stay in control without being inflexible)

--   formulate effective questions during an interview
+-   Formulate effective questions during an interview

--   understand in practice how to listen effectively and reflectively
+-   Understand in practice how to listen effectively and reflectively

--   deal with challenging situations during an interview
+-   Deal with challenging situations during an interview

-Eva mentioned on the miro that she might have a nice workshop on asking questions/a role playing game with cards which could help with the interview.
-Maybe whether we use it or not this might be nice to have here or in further resources for students to make use of.

-# Group activity of the week
+## Group activity of the week

 By week 4, groups should have a solid specific research question with preliminary ideas of how they might address it in a research project.